-Over the years I have been greatly supported and believed in by my wonderful family, friends and many colleagues, without this encouragement I am sure that my journey would not of been such an exciting and enjoyable one.
+Over the years I have been greatly supported and believed in by my wonderful family, friends and many colleagues, without this encouragement I am sure that my journey would not have been such an exciting and enjoyable one.

 The theme and source of my inspiration for the work I created in Italy was derived from ‘drapery’.
 The idea of creating fluidity and delicateness in a solid and dense material really fascinated me.
 Working with a variety of processes to create my form, I then heavily carved into it to achieve the illusion of lightness, playfully working with light to enhance this notion.

-The experience has definitely impacted on my working methods and the constraints and restrictions of the new tools and materials have reinforced and refreshed my working strategies and enabled me to arrive at new possibilities and solutions.
+The experience has definitely impacted my working methods and the constraints and restrictions of the new tools and materials have reinforced and refreshed my working strategies and enabled me to arrive at new possibilities and solutions.

-Thanks to John Hardwich for his invaluable experience in editing the texts for the ‘Dream Maade Manifest’ publication, all the writers for their contributions and support, Jean Vacher for her support of the project from the outset, Helen Joseph for her belief and recognition from an early stage in my career, Alan Grieve for his continued encouragement and patronage, Peter Randall-Page for his kind advice and for giving me the opportunity to work at his studios and for the kind loan of his materials and tools, Oliver Ulmer for taking time out of his busy schedule to write and Andrew Lambirth and Edmund de Waal for their wonderful essays.
-Martin Brotherich at Hansons, Accrington Bricks for allowing me the use of their materials and facilities.
+Thanks to John Hardwich for his invaluable experience in editing the texts for the ‘Dream Made Manifest’ publication, all the writers for their contributions and support, Jean Vacher for her support of the project from the outset, and Helen Joseph for her belief and recognition from an early stage in my career, Alan Grieve for his continued encouragement and patronage, Peter Randall-Page for his kind advice and for giving me the opportunity to work at his studios and for the kind loan of his materials and tools, Oliver Ulmer for taking time out of his busy schedule to write and Andrew Lambirth and Edmund de Waal for their wonderful essays.
+Martin Brotherich at Hanson's, Accrington Bricks for allowing me the use of their materials and facilities.

 I would like to thank Paul Heaton sincerely and the whole of his team at Reform Creative for their inspiring work over the years and for producing such wonderful publications.

-Just like to say a big thank you to all the photographers, especially Jonathan Keenan, who I’ve worked with over the years on different projects and shooting sessions.
+A big thank you to all the photographers, especially Jonathan Keenan, who I’ve worked with over the years on different projects and shooting sessions.